Fret Not Because of Evil-Doers, by Charles Finney

 Fret Not Because of Evil-Doers - a message by Charles Finney

-In view of all the troubles and difficulties that are going on in the world today, it would be helpful to read this insightful message of Charles Finney, on the importance of avoiding worry and anxiety because of those who are doing evil in the world.
+In view of all the troubles and difficulties that are going on in the world today, it would be helpful to read this insightful message of Charles Finney, on the importance of avoiding worry and anxiety.
 A current definition of fret is “to be constantly or visibly worried or anxious.”
 While we are to do all the good we can in this world, God also wants His children to be free of anxiety.
 While Finney's message sometimes includes "old English," it is well worth the read.

 “Fret not thyself because of evil doers.” — Psalm 37:1